MarceloMuriel/WPMobileApps/readme.txt

 ** IMPORTANT **

-To test the Apps and the mobile theme in a desktop browser (e.g. Chrome), you can add ?theme=tablet or ?theme=handheld to the URL.
+To test the Apps and the mobile theme in a desktop browser (e.g. Chrome), you can append ?theme=tablet or ?theme=handheld to the URL of your site.
 For example, if you are running your site on localhost, it would be http://localhost/?theme=tablet.
-To switch back to your current theme, reset it by using ?theme=active.
-Otherwise, you will keep on seing the mobile version until you clean your history (cookies).
+To switch back to your current theme, reset it by using ?theme=active to clean the cookie.

 == Frequently Asked Questions ==
 = How to test the plugin in a browser like Chrome? = You can append ?theme=tablet or ?theme=handheld to the URL of your site, for example http://localhost/?theme=tablet.
 This will display the mobile version (setting a cookie).
-ATTENTION: you will need to put ?theme=active to switch back to your current theme or simply delete your cookies.
+You will need to put ?theme=active to switch back to your current theme or simply delete your cookies.
 = How to disable the mobile theme? =
 In the Theme Activation submenu of the plugin, choose the theme you want to use for mobile devices (i.e. tablet, smartphone).